Şerif Mardin: Career

-Mardin began his academic career at the Faculty of Political Science, Ankara University in 1954 where he worked until 1956.
+Mardin began his academic career at the Faculty of Political Science, Ankara University in 1954, where he worked until 1956.
 He served as the general secretary of a newly founded political party, Liberty Party, in the period 1956–1957.
-During this period he published articles in the Forum magazine.
+During this period, he published articles in the Forum magazine.

-Then Mardin worked as a research associate at the Department of Oriental Studies of Princeton University from 1958 to 1961.
+Then, Mardin worked as a research associate at the Department of Oriental Studies of Princeton University from 1958 to 1961.
 He worked as a research fellow at the Middle East Institute of Harvard University for one year (1960-1961).
 He returned to Turkey and joined the Faculty of Political Science of Ankara University in 1961.
-He became an associate professor in 1964 and professor in 1969.
+He became an associate professor in 1964 and a professor in 1969.
 His academic studies at Ankara University continued until 1973.
 He also taught courses at the Middle East Technical University in Ankara from 1967 to 1969.
 Then he worked at the Department of Political Science of Boğaziçi University from 1973 to 1991.
-During his term at Boğaziçi University he established the Interdisciplinary Division of the Social Sciences Institute where young scholars from different disciplines have been carrying out research in the fields of sociology, political science and psychology.
-Next, Mardin joined Sabancı University in 1999 where he contributed to the establishment of the Faculty of Arts and Social Sciences.
+During his term at Boğaziçi University, he established the Interdisciplinary Division of the Social Sciences Institute, where young scholars from different disciplines have been carrying out research in the fields of sociology, political science and psychology.
+Next, Mardin joined Sabancı University in 1999, where he contributed to the establishment of the Faculty of Arts and Social Sciences.
 He was a faculty member at Istanbul Şehir University for four years until 2017.

 In addition to these academic posts, Mardin also worked as a visiting professor at different universities, including Columbia University, Princeton University, University of California, Los Angeles, University of California, Berkeley, Oxford University, Ecoles des Hautes Etudes en Sciences Sociales and Syracuse University.